dusk-network/safe/README.md

 - Is among the first constructions to store the protocol’s metadata in the sponge inner part, provably losing no security

 This sponge construction in itself does not support variable-length hashing, i.e. hashing where the length of data hashed is unknown in advance.
-However this behavior can be achieved by wrapping the sponge in a hasher, that will only start the sponge when the hash is being finalized, thus at a time when the length of the input is known (example implementation of this wrapper can be found in [`dusk-poseidon`](https://github.com/dusk-network/Poseidon252)).
+However, this behavior can be achieved by wrapping the sponge in a hasher, that will only start the sponge when the hash is being finalized, thus at a time when the length of the input is known (example implementation of this wrapper can be found in [`dusk-poseidon`](https://github.com/dusk-network/Poseidon252)).

 ## Construction